Car Hire Cork Airport

 (Merchant’s Quay distance to Easirent Car Rental Cork Airport Branch: 7.km – but subject to traffic congestion on weekends).

 If you’re willing to drive a little further out of the city, then Mahon Point shopping centre is a 20-minute drive away from Cork city in neighbouring Mahon.
 Mahon Point boasts over 50 shops and over 2000 free parking spaces, and features the likes of Next and Lacoste, as well as anchor tenants Debenhams and Tesco.
 Mahon Point is the largest shopping centre outside of Dublin, and also houses a multiplex cinema and a host of bars and eateries when you’re done shopping.

 If you’re after something a little more exciting and an experience which is quintessentially Cork, then pay a visit to the English Market in the heart of town.
 One of the oldest municipal markets in the World, the English Market has been serving the people of Cork since 1788 and to this day still offers all manner of wonderful fresh produce as well as novelty items, clothing and gifts.
 The English Market is in the very heart of Cork, and is roughly a five-minute drive from the legendary Queens Old Castle.

 More Easirent in Ireland Airport Locations…

 There’s also Mother Jones Flea Market, a 15-minute drive north of the city centre, a veritable treasure trove of vintage pieces, oddities, curios, and hand-crafted bits and bobs.
-Admittedly a bit of a tourist trap, Mother Jones Flea market is still worth a rummage and wander around even if you’re not planning on buying anything.
+Admittedly a bit of a tourist trap, Mother Jones Flea market (a 20 minute drive from our local Cork Airport Car Rental office) is still worth a rummage and wander around even if you’re not planning on buying anything.